armytag/langs/qathebo/texts/LCC11_Qathebo.md

 <p class="freetranslation">"Light shines from the sun."</p>
 </div>

-When used with temporal or stative nouns it indicates that the predicate has occured *since* the ablative time or state.

 ##### Essive (*-qʼa*)

 The Essive inidicates which noun the nominative subject is equivalent to or existing as while the verb occurs.
-On its own an essive noun typically reflects something which only situationally describes the nominative subject but might not be something fundamental to them.
+On its own an essive noun typically reflects something which only situationally describes the nominative subject.

 <div class="gloss">
 <p class="number"></p>